arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DriverConfiguration.md

 Kubernetes cluster and synchronize your endpoints before making the initial query request.
 This will result in the use (by the driver) of internal DNS names of all coordinators.
-A follow-up request can then be send to exaclty the same coordinator.
+A follow-up request can then be sent to exactly the same coordinator.

 If your client application is running outside the Kubernetes cluster this is much harder to solve.